b1naryth1ef/cubed_old/README.md

 - Server iterates over the queue and parses messages one by one, special code to translate to JSON if needed?

 # B1nz todos
+- Do some lifecycle management and get a hold on some memory leaks
 - Get the cvar-change hooks working for server
 - Finish the networking implementations
 - Implement dumping/loading cvars from JSON files.